 How do you get English teaching jobs in China?

 Employment as an ESL trainer is intriguing.
-Still, before applying for teaching positions in China, you need to learn many things and do proper research.
+Before applying for teaching positions in China, you need to learn a great deal and conduct thorough research.

 It’s time to get started!